MITHaystack/HOPS/README.md

 You will need a terminal at least 95 characters wide to avoid line wraps from the `make test` suite output.

 ### Building the documentation
-HOPS supports the ability to automatically build documentation using the doxygen too.
-To do this, ensure that doxygen is installed, and that the cmake option `BUILD_DOXYGEN_REF` is set to `ON`.
-To build and install the auto-generated documentation run the command `make reference` from the build directory.
+HOPS supports the ability to automatically build documentation using doxygen and sphinx.
+To do this, ensure that `doxygen`, `sphinx`, and the python packages `breathe` and `myst_parser` are installed, and that the cmake option `BUILD_DOCS` is set to `ON`.
+To build and install the auto-generated documentation run the command `make reference && make install` from the build directory.
 The resulting html documentation will be placed in `<hops-install>/doc/reference`.
-The master index file will be installed as `<hops-install>/doc/Hops.html` and can be opened with any browser.
+The master index file will be installed as `<hops-install>/doc/reference/index.html` and can be opened with any browser.

 ### Getting help